National Symbols of Curaçao

 The literacy rate in Curaçao is 100%.

-The country's total area is 444 km2 (171 sq mi), and the total population is 155,014.
-The country's average elevation is 0 m (Lowest), whereas the country's terrain can be defined as; Slightly hilly with varying heights.
-The country's usual climate can be described as; Tropical savannah climate .
+The country’s total area is 444 km² (171 sq mi), and the total population is 155,014.
+The country’s terrain can be defined as; Slightly hilly with varying heights.
+The country’s usual climate is tropical savannah climate.

-The national dress of Curaçao is the Saya ku djèki, and 2 Jul 2022 is designated as National Day.
-In Curaçao, the majority of the population practices Roman Catholicism, Pentecostal, Protestant as their religion.
+The national dress of Curaçao is the Saya ku djèki, and 2 July is designated as National Day.
+In Curaçao, the majority of the population practices Roman Catholicism, Pentecostal, and Protestantism as their religion.

 Nature is a blessing from God and we must protect it because it provides us with the oxygen and food to survive.
 It also helps to keep our environment beautiful and clean.
 To emphasize the significance of nature, Curaçao has selected a few forces of nature as national symbols.
-Curaçao's national bird is the Troupial, while its national animal is the Flamingo.
-The national flower is The Kibrahacha Flower, whereas Not Declared is the country's national fruit.
+Curaçao’s national bird is the Troupial, while its national animal is the Flamingo.
+The national flower is the Kibrahacha Flower.
 The national tree of Curaçao is the Divi-Divi tree, and the highest peak is Sint Christoffelberg.

 Sports have always played an important role in developing the social and cultural structure of Curaçao and other countries.
 When it comes to designating a sport as the official symbol, Football is considered the country's national sport.